ZhiyuZou/AUS-CoDesign-Release/README.md

 ## 6. Notes and scope

-- The validated kelp-growth model used for the biomass discussion (Sec.
-3.3.4) is maintained in a separate repository and is not required to reproduce the control/co-design results.
 - `results/` is intentionally empty; re-running a script writes its outputs there.
 - All randomness is seeded: training replicates use seeds 0–4, and the fixed configuration set uses seed 42.